GautierBlandin/software-craftmanship/testing/testing-guidelines-for-ai-prompts.md

 - Use shared setup appropriately for constructing objects under test
 - Avoid harmful sharing: tests depending on specific values in shared setup
 - Use helper methods that clearly define what's relevant for the test

-## Test Maintenance
-- Tests should not break during pure refactorings
-- Only add tests for new features, don't modify existing tests
-- For bug fixes, add tests to cover the missing case without modifying existing tests
-- Only modify tests when behavior intentionally changes